You need an estate plan. You need an estate plan.

 STEP ONE: Estate Plan Questionnaire

-A great place for you to start is by filling out my free Estate Plan Questionnaire.
-This PDF can be downloaded right here, by anyone, at any time.
+A great place for you to start is by filling out my free estate plan questionnaire.
 It’s completely free, with no obligation.

 Cost of an Estate Plan

 People thinking about completing an estate plan are often, quite understandably, concerned about its cost.
 No matter who you hire to draft or update your estate plan, make sure they’re completely up front with you about what it will cost.
-My own fees couldn’t be more obvious, as they are openly listed in my Estate Plan Questionnaire.
+My own fees couldn’t be more obvious, as seen here from this rate sheet.

-Some might look at this table and worry about which estate plan is right for them.
-“Do I need a revocable living trust?
+Looking at the different options, you may be confused as to which estate plan package is right for you.
+“Do you need a revocable living trust?
 Or would a simple will package be enough?”
 To which I say, relax.
 We’ll figure it out together.